Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 ![](images/terraform-cicd.gif)

-During this lab we'll use Terraform Cloud, an increasingly popular way to use Terraform today is through Terraform cloud.
+During this lab we'll use Terraform Cloud, an increasingly popular way to use Terraform today.
 Terraform Cloud is an SaaS application that helps teams use Terraform together.
 It manages Terraform runs in a consistent and reliable environment, and includes ways to share state and secret data, access controls for approving changes to infrastructure, a private registry for sharing Terraform modules, detailed policy controls for governing the contents of Terraform configurations, and more.
 For more information on Terraform cloud please view the excellent documentation [here](https://www.terraform.io/docs/cloud/index.html).

-In this instance we will just be using Terraform to keep our state and allow multiple teams to work on a single infrastructure.
+This guide has been split into two separate methods, one using the entire Terraform cloud runtime environment which will monitor configuration files on a VCS and when theres a change and carry out the plan and apply within the Terraform Cloud environment, the advantage of this is simplicity and it is very easy to build our CI/CD pipeline.
+However to do this the ACI controller must be accessible from the internet.

+As many following this guide won't have this luxury and using resources such as sandbox and dCloud we'll only use the state tracking functionality of Terraform which allows a shared state across mtuliple users.
+This method is a little more complex to set up but gives more flexibility to the user in therms of the other tools that sit as part of the pipeline so theres tradeoffs from both methods.

+Note: you can use Terraform Enterprise to get an on-premise hosted version of Terraform cloud.
+This could be a viable option for some organisations

-### Step 1 - Fork our repository on Github and intial configurations on Terraform cloud
+### Approach 1 - Terraform Cloud application

 In this lab, we'll use GitHub as the Version Control System (VCS) for our workspace.
 In order to follow along, you'll need a GitHub Account.